A completely new Electoral Roll is being drawn up this year

 We are URGENTLY in need of folk to ring the bells from time to time – particularly at weddings.
-There is a fee for ringing at weddings.
+Bellringers receive a fee for ringing at weddings.
 Read More

 We are looking for folk aged 13 years and older (including adults).
 There is a code of conduct to ensure safety in the ringing chamber and access thereto, and proper training will be provided in that and the techniques of ringing (or ‘chiming’) the bells at St Robert’s.

 Anyone interested should contact the Verger, Christine Ward-Campbell; email@example.com

 Please let us know your thoughts on the ‘new look’ website.
 This project is still ‘work in progress’ in many respects, but we would really welcome your feedback straight away……after all the site exists as a service to you, the users.
 Read More